Ubuntu Secure Boot

 this can be done not just via BIOS (which should be protected via password),

-but also by booting his Linux via USB and running efibootmgr
+but also by booting his Linux via USB and running efibootmgr.

 Nuke GRUB?

-partition is gone, GRUB can’t boot your system anymore, and therefore you can nuke it.
+Now that /boot partition is gone, GRUB can’t boot your system anymore, and therefore you can nuke it.

-Unfortunately that’s not easy since trying to remove grub removes shim-signed
+Unfortunately that’s not easy since trying to remove grub removes shim-signed and mokutil and amd64-microcode and we might need those in the future.

 A better option is to keep GRUB installed and .efi files registered to UEFI nvram: simply never